xjeffss/random-cat-api/README.md

 First, use the Cat API to display an image of a random cat every time the user clicks a button!
 You will add functionality to the Random Cat button that has been provided for you.

 Next, you will add a search feature to the form in the starter code.
 To utilize this API's search functionality, you will need to request and use an API key.
 The key will go in a fetch object called headers.
+Check out the [fetch documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) to learn more about this!

 You will need to give your fetch function a second parameter called `headers`, which will be an object that takes the key:value pair `'x-api-key': 'INSERT YOUR API KEY HERE'`.
 It will look something like this: